 down beside the stream in places.
 Seating is available too if you want

-to stop for a breather or a picnic overlooking it.
+to stop for a breather or a picnic overlooking the stream.

 In time to come there could be quite a few spots to rest and relax in addition to the one's already there - actually, I can envision it being quite park-like which would be wonderful.

 Exit to Waipa mountain bike carpark - behind this is a purpose-built BMX Club club was finished in 2020

 Once you arrive at the waharoa (gateway) above, that's the end of the Hemo Gorge section.
 Follow the path until you cross over the bridge pictured below to where the track splits.

 Ahead you can see the mountain bike carpark.
 Grab yourself a coffee, cold drink and something to eat here.
 Coming off the bridge, take the track veering left to access this (or bike straight across the field).

 You can choose to end your Te Ara Ahi journey here if you like and make your way back into the city.
 Catch a shuttle or backtrack to SH5/Fenton St and follow it all the way back into the city.

 View from the bridge towards Mountain Bike Rotorua at the Waipa carpark